-Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement after President Trump signed an Executive Order that undercuts the Affordable Care Act.
+Washington, D.C.—Congresswoman Alma Adams (NC-12) released the following statement in opposition to the Continuing Appropriations Act.

 In The News

 Regardless of party affiliation or political labels, the shooting of Congressman Steve Scalise for House members across the country is an issue putting them on the same page.

 North Carolina’s 9th District Congressman Robert Pittenger calls it a somber day.

 Days after the U.S. Supreme Court tossed out three North Carolina plans for voter districts, the state’s three Democratic members of Congress are asking state Republican leaders to adopt independent redistricting.

 It’s not just President Donald Trump trying to cut back on food stamps.

 The United States is leaving an international agreement aimed at lowering greenhouse gases.

 HUNTERSVILLE – The town’s Memorial Day ceremony started at 11 a.m. on Monday, May 29.

 Mayor John Aneralla was the master of ceremonies for the event, which featured words from U.S. Congresswoman Alma Adams, Commander Joe Reale of American Legion Post 321 and others.